Zlín: Sights

 The Villa of Tomáš Baťa was an early architectural achievement.
 The construction was completed in 1911.
 The building's design was carried out by the architect Jan Kotěra.
 After its confiscation in 1946, the building served as a Pionýr' house.
 Being returned to Tomáš J. Baťa, the son of the company's founder, the building now houses the headquarters of the Thomas Bata Foundation.

 Baťa's Hospital was founded in 1927 and quickly developed into one of the most modern hospitals in Central Europe.
 The original architectural set up was designed by F. L. Gahura.

 The Grand Cinema was designed by the architect F. L. Gahura and built in 1932.
 This technological marvel became the largest cinema in Central Europe in its time with a capacity of 2,270 seated viewers.
 Today it has 1,010 seats.

 Tomas Bata Memorial was built in 1933 by F. L. Gahura.
 The original purpose of the building was to commemorate the achievements of Baťa.
 The building itself is a Constructivist masterpiece.
 It has served as the seat of the Bohuslav Martinů Philharmonic Orchestra since 1955.

-Baťa's Skyscraper was built as the headquarters for the worldwide Baťa organization.
+Baťa's Skyscraper was built as the headquarters for the worldwide Baťa organisation.
 Designed by Vladimír Karfík, the huge building was erected in 1936–1939.
 It included a room-sized elevator housing the office for the boss, comfortably furnished – with a sink, a telephone, and air conditioning.
 When it was built it was the tallest Czechoslovak building at 77.5 m.
 After a costly reconstruction in 2004, it became the seat of the Regional Office of the Zlín Region and the headquarters of the tax office.

-In the village of Štípa, there is Lešná Castle.
-It was built in the Neogothic, Neorenaissance and Neobaroque styles in 1887–1893.
+The Lešná Castle is located in the village of Štípa.
+It was built in the Neo-Gothic, Neo-Renaissance and Neo-Baroque styles in 1887–1893.
 It is one of the youngest aristocratic residences in Moravia.
 The castle was built for the Seilern-Aspang family on the site of an older castle from the 18th century.
 Today the castle is open to the public and there are collections of unique and historically valuable objects.
 The castle is located inside the Zlín-Lešná Zoo complex.
 It is the second most-visited zoo in the country, and as of 2022, it was overall the third most visited tourist destination in the country.

-Malenovice Castle is located in Malenovice.
+The Malenovice Castle is located in Malenovice.
 It was founded in the second half of the 14th century.
 The Gothic castle was modified in the Renaissance style in the following centuries.
 Today part of the castle is open to the public and contains several expositions.